laggycomputer/lcsg-problemsets/lcsg03.typ

 #definition_box[
     A *tree* is an *acyclic* graph.
     This means no cycles exist on a tree $G$.
-    This also means the path between any two distinct vertices is unique (otherwise, the concatenation of these two paths would create a cycle).
+    This also means the path between any two distinct vertices is unique (otherwise, the concatenation of two non-identical paths would create a cycle).
 ]

 == Colorings, in brief